Tommy Kendall: Broadcasting career

 In the 2000s Kendall became a television analyst for the Champ Car series.
 He is also the host of the Speed Test Drive promotional television series where he and another professional race car driver drive a new vehicle on a race course while being able to remotely talk to each other and offer their positive thoughts on the car.

 In 2007 and 2008, Kendall was one of the hosts of the show Setup on SpeedTV.

 On July 15, 2012, Kendall revealed on SpeedTV's WindTunnel program that he would be returning to the cockpit as one of four full-time drivers in a factory-backed Dodge Viper effort competing in the American Le Mans Series.

 On September 22, 2013, Kendall's new show, Driven - A Race Without Boundaries, premiered on Fox Sports 1.
 It also stars Rhys Millen and is hosted by Tiff Needell.

 Personal life

-Kendall was raised in the city of La Cañada Flintridge, California and is a 1984 graduate of La Cañada High School.
+Kendall was raised in the city of La Cañada Flintridge, California, near Los Angeles and is a 1984 graduate of La Cañada High School.

 Kendall earned a degree in economics from UCLA and to this day maintains an avid interest in business.

 Hall of Fame

 In 2015, he was inducted in the Motorsports Hall of Fame of America.

+In 2025, Kendall was inducted into the Trans-Am Series Hall of Fame.